metacpan/metacpan-cpan-extracted/distros/D/DBIx-QuickORM/README.md

 **THIS IS A VERY EARLY VERSION!**

 - About 90% of the functionality from the features section is written.
-- About 80% of the featrues have been listed.
+- About 80% of the features have been listed.
 - About 40% of the written code is tested.
 - About 10% of the documentation has been written.